 No difference exists with the interaction of group by gender by time on the pre-experimental condition shooting accuracy.

 An insufficient number of participants were recruited to the study to answer this hypothesis.

-Table 1.

-Means and standard deviations of control and experimental groups at pre-experimental condition
+Table 1.:Means and standard deviations of control and experimental groups at pre-experimental condition